dvsa/dvsa-docker-images/README.md

 The images will be used by all the base images used in the project.
 The github repo is structured to cater the multiple docker builds in a single repo

-`build` - Contains the the repo name for instance `vol-php-fpm` , if you want to create another docker image, create another folder and have your dockerfile in that folder along with any required files etc.
+`build` - Contains the the repo name for instance `php-base` , if you want to create another docker image, create another folder and have your dockerfile in that folder along with any required files etc.

 `scripts` - Scripts used in the workflow lives here